 For finishing coat = 2 mm.

-If thick plastering is required more than 20 mm thickness, then an extra coat of cement sand plaster can be applied within the thickness of 8-12 mm and over it, gypsum plaster of not less than 6 mm is coated for smooth finishing.
+If thick plastering is required more than 20 mm thick, then an extra coat of cement sand plaster can be applied within the thickness of 8-12 mm, and over it, gypsum plaster of not less than 6 mm is coated for smooth finishing.

-Mainly, the gypsum bag has a weight of 25 kg and plaster prepared from each bag provides the coverage of 21 ft² with a thickness of 12 mm.
+Mainly, the gypsum bag has a weight of 25 kg, and plaster prepared from each bag provides a coverage of 21 ft² with a thickness of 12 mm.

-For aesthetic beauty; after complete drying of plaster, it can be painted.
+For aesthetic beauty; after the complete drying of plaster, it can be painted.